На русском языке

 Heaviside vector

-The Heaviside vector is a vector of energy flux density of gravitational field, which is a part of the gravitational stress-energy tensor in the Lorentz-invariant theory of gravitation.
-The Heaviside vector ~ \mathbf {H} can be determined by the cross product of two vectors: [1]
+Heaviside vector is a vector of energy flux density of gravitational field, which is a part of gravitational stress-energy tensor in Lorentz-invariant theory of gravitation.
+The Heaviside vector ~ \mathbf {H} can be determined by cross product of two vectors: [1]

-where ~\mathbf \Gamma is the vector of gravitational field strength or gravitational acceleration, ~ G is the gravitational constant, ~ \mathbf{\Omega} is the gravitational torsion field or torsion of the field, ~ c_{g} is the speed of gravity.
+where ~\mathbf \Gamma is vector of gravitational field strength or gravitational acceleration, ~ G is gravitational constant, ~ \mathbf{\Omega} is gravitational torsion field or torsion of the field, ~c is the speed of light.

 The Heaviside vector magnitude is equal to the amount of gravitational energy transferred through the unit area which is normal to the energy flux per unit time.
 The minus sign in the definition of ~ \mathbf {H} means that the energy is transferred in the direction opposite to the vector.